 We describe our commitment to environmentally friendly and commerically sustainable products as Planet & People Friendly.
 This ultimately means that our toys offer rich learning opportunities but don't cost the earth; literally and figuratively.

-- We try to avoid products made from plastic unless they're using recycled or biodegradable plastic materials (e.g. PET bottles saved from landfill).
+- We try to avoid products made from plastic or artifical fibres unless they're using recycled or biodegradable plastic materials (e.g. PET bottles saved from landfill).

-- Many of our toys are made from rubberwood, grown on plantations in Thailand and Sri Lanka.
+- Many of our toys are made from rubberwood grown on plantations in Thailand and Sri Lanka.
 This timber is a sustainable source.
-As each rubber tree ages, its rubber latex production declines.
+As a rubber tree ages, its rubber latex production declines.
 Eventually its taken out of production.
 Our suppliers then harvest this wood to create beautiful toys.

-- Alternatively our suppliers use timber from low risk wood species; or choose timber that's been sustainably sourced.
+- Alternatively our suppliers use timber from low risk wood species (such as Bamboo); or choose timber that's been sustainably sourced.
 This includes sourcing timber certified by the Forest Stewardship Council (FSC) and never using endangered rainforest timber.

 - All paper products use vegetable-based inks and paper stock that's FSC certified.
 Waste paper produced during manufacture of these goods is also recycled whenever possible.

 - All painted products are finished with non-toxic, child-safe paints and lacquers.
 We also encourage suppliers to use eco-friendly compounds wherever possible.
-For example, Kinderfeets Kinderboards are finished using a water-based lacquer.
+For example, Kinderfeets Kinderboards are finished using a water-based lacquer; and Caaocho rubber toys are coloured using food-grade dyes.

 - Our suppliers operate ROHS (Restriction of Hazardous Substances) compliant factories.
 This industry standard forms part of the European Union's REACH initiative.
 It minimises (or eliminates) the use of toxic elements during production of base materials, as well as safely controlling their handling and disposal.